-The guest house provides a double bed, a trundle bed, a well-equipped mini-kitchen with microwave, gas stove-top, small refrigerator, and an outdoor grill.
+The guest house, which will accommodate four guests, provides a double bed, a trundle bed, a well-equipped mini-kitchen with microwave, gas stove-top, small refrigerator, and an outdoor grill.
 Wireless or plug-in Internet are available here.

 Enjoy staying in an ancient Southwest tradition.
 Built from hand-crafted adobe block, finished with adobe clay plaster, and with an adobe floor, the guest house offers you an opportunity to experience desert homesteading with modern, earth-friendly conveniences.
 If you'd like to find out more about us and our homestead, visit our website (website hidden)) (website hidden) .

 Perched on the eastern Dragoon Mountain bajada just a few miles from the Cochise Stronghold and abutting public lands, the guest house offers unobstructed, panoramic views of our valley and the surrounding southern Arizona mini-mountain ranges, the Sky Islands.

 We're happy to cook breakfast for our guests for a moderate extra charge.
 A small grocery store is located in Sunsites, about ten miles away, and large chain groceries are within about 30 miles.
 You'll also find a cafe and pizza available in Sunsites.